MontanaFlossCo/Flint-Documentation/guides/analytics.md

 ---
 title: Analytics
-subtitle: Track events when actions are performed using your preferred analytics back end
+subtitle: Track events when actions are performed using your preferred analytics back end.
 tags:
     - integration
     - actions